gjr80/weewx-steelseries/README.md

 This will result in weeWX generating the weeWX *SteelSeries Weather Gauges* data file (*gauge-data.txt*) and a demonstration page displaying the *Steel Series Weather Gauges* (*index.html*) each report cycle.
 The generated files can be found in the *$HTML\_ROOT/ss* directory.
 The demonstration page can be displayed in a browser by pointing it at *$HTML\_ROOT/ss/index.html*.

-Further customization of the SteelSeries Gauges can be performed by following the steps in the [SteelSeries weather Gauges wiki](<https://github.com/gjr80/weewx-steelseries/wiki>).
+Further customization of the SteelSeries Gauges can be performed by following the steps in the [SteelSeries Weather Gauges wiki](<https://github.com/gjr80/weewx-steelseries/wiki>).

 The *SteelSeries Weather Gauges* JavaScript and CSS files are copied to the *$HTML\_ROOT/ss* directory during the first report cycle after weeWX is started.